tourstream/tstr-crs-adapter/README.md

 Open the test file in parallel to the Expert mask in a browser.

+Be aware that the data transfer to the Bewotec application needs up to 10 seconds.

 ## You have questions or problems with the implementation?